arizvisa/ida-minsc/docs/static/tutorials.rst

 6. Just to sanity check things, lets prove that all of the calls that we care about really only have one operand.
-To do this, we'll output their address using the :py:func:`database.disassemble` function which is aliased as :py:func:`database.disasm` and also tag them so we can refer to them later.
+To do this, we'll output their address using the :py:func:`database.disassemble` function which is aliased as :py:func:`database.disasm<database.disassemble>` and also tag them so we can refer to them later.
 We'll do this removal by passing the :py:obj:`None` parameter to :py:func:`database.tag`.

 .. code-block:: python